 As outlined above, we are expecting to see significant population growth in Porirua.
-Therefore, our public transport network will need to be able to adapt to handle the increased demand and encourage the strong establishment of public transport use from current residents.
+Therefore, our public transport network will need to be able to be adapted in order to handle the increased demand from these new residents to continue the strongly established use of public transport by Porirua residents.
 While engaging with our regional partners, these are the other key messages we received from our discussions on what the public transport network will need to do to address these future demands.